 - Reset Mode, which has two submodes:

 - Total Reset Mode

 - 56800E Core and all peripherals are reset

 - Core-Only Reset Mode

 - 56800E Core in reset, peripherals are active

-- This mode is required to provide the on-chip Flash interface module time to load data from Flash into FM registers
+- This mode is required to provide the on-chip Flash interface module time to load data from Flash into FM registers.

-· Run Mode
+- Run Mode

-This is the primary mode of operation for this device.
-In this mode, the 56800E controls chip operation.
+The primary mode of operation for this device, in which the 56800E controls chip operation

-Debug Mode
+• Debug Mode

-The 56800E is controlled via JTAG/EOnCE when in debug mode.
+56800E is controlled via JTAG/EOnCE when in debug mode.
 All peripherals, except the COP and PWMs, continue to run.
 COP is disabled and PWM outputs are optionally switched off to disable any motor from being driven; see the PWM chapter in the 56F8300 Peripheral User Manual for details.